-This makes Orlick M-A-D. He calls Mrs. Joe names and threatens her with violence.
+She calls Orlick names, so Orlick calls Mrs. Joe names and threatens her with violence.

-Joe finally has to challenge Orlick to a fight to satisfy Mrs. Joe, and he knocks Orlick down faster than you can say "smithy."
+Joe finally has to challenge Orlick to a fight to satisfy Mrs. Joe's notions of honor, and he knocks Orlick down faster than you can say "smithy."

-When Pip first arrives at Miss Havisham’s, Sarah Pocket lets him in.
-She is very cold and almost tells him to go home.
+When Pip arrives at Miss Havisham's, Sarah Pocket almost refuses to let him in.

-Miss Havisham can’t understand why he’s returned and tells him she won’t give any more money, but Pip assures her he has just come to thank her for helping secure his apprenticeship.
+Miss Havisham tells him she won't give any more money, but Pip assures her he's just come to say hi and thanks.

 Miss Havisham catches Pip looking around the room for signs of Estella.
-She tells him that Estella is in France learning to be a beautiful, educated woman way out of his reach.
-She asks him if he misses her and if he feels he has lost her, but she dismisses him before he can reply.
+Oh, ho ho!
+Sorry, dude.
+Estella is in France learning to be a beautiful, educated woman way out of his reach.

 As Pip is ejected onto the street, he feels even worse than he did before.
 We could have called that one, Pip.

-He walks around the main street of town, looking at all of the shop windows and thinking about what he would buy for himself if he were a gentleman.
+He walks around the main street of town, looking at all of the shop windows and thinking about what he'd buy for himself if he were a gentleman.

-Pip runs into Mr. Wopsle, who has just come out of the bookstore with a copy of the tragedy of George Barnwell, a play.
-He invites Pip to come over to Mr. Pumblechook’s house where they will read the play aloud.
+Pip runs into Mr. Wopsle, who has just come out of the bookstore with a copy of The Tragedy of George Barnwell, a play.
+He invites Pip to come over to Mr. Pumblechook's house to read the play aloud.
+Fun times!

 The play reading doesn't end until 9:30 at night.
 He and Mr. Wopsle walk home together, and on their way they find Orlick crouching on the side of the road.
 It's a really misty night, so they can't tell what he's doing.

-Orlick tells them that convicts have escaped from the prison ships, and that the prison ships are firing cannons to warn the local area.
-Orlick seems a little strange.
+Something seems off about the guy, but he tells them that convicts have escaped from the prison ships, and that the prison ships are firing cannons to warn the local area.

-The three men walk past the Three Jolly Bargemen, where there is mass chaos going on.
-They soon discover that something is wrong at Pip’s house.
+The three men walk past the Three Jolly Bargemen, where there's mass chaos going on because of something that's happened at Pip's house.